HarperDB/documentation/docs/components/writing-extensions.md

 ```

 ## Trusted/Untrusted
-Plugins will also be categorized as trusted or untrusted.
-For some HarperDB installations, administrators may choose to constrain users to only using trusted plugins for security reasons (such multi-tenancy requirements or added defense in depth).
+Extensions will also be categorized as trusted or untrusted.
+For some HarperDB installations, administrators may choose to constrain users to only using trusted extensions for security reasons (such multi-tenancy requirements or added defense in depth).
 Most installations do not impose such constraints, but this may exist in some situations.

-A plugin can be automatically considered trusted if it that conforms to the requirements of [Secure EcmaScript](https://www.npmjs.com/package/ses/v/0.7.0) (basically strict mode code that doesn't modify any global objects), and either does not use any other modules, or only uses modules from other trusted plugins/components.
-A plugin can be marked as trusted by review by the HarperDB team as well, but developers should not expect that HarperDB can review all plugins.
-Untrusted plugins can access any other packages/modules, and may have many additional capabilities.
+A extension can be automatically considered trusted if it that conforms to the requirements of [Secure EcmaScript](https://www.npmjs.com/package/ses/v/0.7.0) (basically strict mode code that doesn't modify any global objects), and either does not use any other modules, or only uses modules from other trusted extensions/components.
+A extension can be marked as trusted by review by the HarperDB team as well, but developers should not expect that HarperDB can review all extensions.
+Untrusted extensions can access any other packages/modules, and may have many additional capabilities.